 The marsh was beautiful and unexpectedly quiet.
 The only noises came from us and the wildlife.
 We calmly spent a few hours paddling through the shallow waters and learning more about this special place.

 Unfortunately, Cootes Paradise saw an ecological decline due to humans, pollution, and the addition of non-native species into the environment.
 By 1985, most of the plant cover was gone as were the majority of native species.
 The birds congregated on this tiny island are an example of an invasive species who contributed to the decline.
 Fortunately, the population of these birds has lessened over time.
 Even swans, those glorious and beautiful birds, upset the delicate ecological balance in Cootes Paradise.

 Thanks to the ongoing efforts of RBG, the marsh is slowly being returned to its natural state.
 You’ll notice that the water is quite brown due to lack of plants and mud bottoms.
 Where you see plant growth, the water is clearer and healthier.
 It even gives the chance for lily pads to grow.
 Despite my best efforts, I didn’t find any frogs to kiss so I could turn them into my own Prince Charming!

 Good to Know

-2) Visit Voyage Into Paradise to secure a booking now.
+1) Visit Voyage Into Paradise to secure a booking now.
 Accommodation, meals and transportation are included in the cost, which is $449 Canadian per person (at time of publication).
-If you’re driving in from Toronto, consider renting a car for the weekend.

-3) You’ll stay at the Waterfront Hotel in downtown Burlington.
+2) You’ll stay at the Waterfront Hotel in downtown Burlington.
 Breakfast is included each day.
 On Friday night, I ate dinner at the Beaver & Bulldog located within the hotel itself.
-Once the restaurant closes, it turns into a happening hot spot for locals.
-Seemed to cater towards a mature crowd.
+Once the restaurant closes, it turns into a happening hot spot for locals but seems to cater towards a “mature” crowd.
 On Saturday, we had dinner at the Water Street Cooker.

 3) Other pro tips?
 Wear a hat and apply sunscreen to any exposed skin.
 Reapply frequently.
 Stay hydrated and bring along a bottle of water.